Nate Mendel: Family

-HIV/AIDS denial
+HIV/AIDS denialism

 Mendel has expressed fringe views on HIV & AIDS.
 In January 2000, he organized a sold-out concert in Los Angeles to benefit Alive & Well AIDS Alternatives, an HIV/AIDS denialism group.
 In April 2000, MTV News reported that "The Foo Fighters have gone on record advocating Alive & Well, an alternative AIDS information group that questions the link between HIV and AIDS."
 The Centers for Disease Control describe AIDS as the "most severe stage of HIV."
 Sandra Thurman, then director of the Office of National AIDS Policy commented:For the Foo Fighters to be promoting this is extraordinarily irresponsible behavior.
 There is no doubt about the link between HIV and AIDS in the respected scientific community and it's quite unfortunate that a band reads one book and then adopts this theory.
 To say [that HIV does not cause AIDS] is akin to saying the world is flat.
 Responding to coverage of the Alive & Well benefit in Mother Jones magazine, Mendel wrote, "I am not a medical professional, and I am relatively new to these questions, but I am convinced that those who have tested HIV positive and those sick with AIDS are being done a disservice by not having all the information available to them."
 Links and references to Alive & Well were removed from the band's website by March 2003.